Philadelphia Car Accidents

 The severity of a car accident depends on the speed and location of impact as well as the crash worthiness of the specific vehicle make and model involved in the accident.
 The National Highway Traffic Safety Administration gives different ratings for the crash worthiness of many types of vehicles.

-In addition to fatalities, car accidents injuries can be serious or catastrophic.
+In addition to fatalities, car accident injuries can be serious or catastrophic.
 Some of the most common injuries include:

 - Traumatic brain injury (TBI)